city_hall

 The total cost to build an ADU depends both on the type of ADU you will build and the scope and scale of your own unique project.
 Generally, converting existing space -- such as a basement-- will cost less than building an ADU through new construction.
 As a rough benchmark, the total cost to build an internal ADU is generally between $75,000 - $100,000; the cost to build a detached ADU can run between $250,000 - $350,000.
 Your architect and/or building team will be able to help you estimate the cost of your project.
 Learn more on Paying for your ADU.

-First, review our fact sheet to determine if you meet the baseline eligibility requirements.
-You should then apply for the ADU Loan once you have begun working with your architect and/or general contractor and have a solid understanding of the design and scope, including estimated cost, of your project.
+You should apply for the ADU Loan once you have begun working with your architect and/or general contractor and have a solid understanding of the design and scope, including estimated cost, of your project.

 The ADU Loan may only be used for construction costs.
 It cannot be used to reimburse the homeowner for costs associated with designing or permitting your ADU.
 Typically, the loan is paid in installments directly to the contractor responsible for the construction work.
 Payments are made after inspections by the Boston Home Center's Construction Monitoring Unit, in order to determine that all work is going smoothly.
 We require that the homeowner pay their portion of the construction costs first, and then use the City's ADU Loan as gap financing to finish the project.